-Not knowing the meanings of key common words is a major barrier to learning to read with understanding.
+Failure to learn the meanings of key common words is a major barrier to learning any language with understanding.

-Up to fifty percent of any English sentence consists of what we call key common words like “and,” “at,” “in,” “to,” and many more.
+Up to fifty percent of any English sentence consists of what we refer to as simple words.
+These are words like “and,” “at,” “in,” “to,” and so on.
 If one were to remove only five of these words from one’s vocabulary one would find it difficult to put together most proper sentences.

-The Ollie the Elephant — Learning Made Easy series is designed to create understanding and literacy in a language.
+The Ollie the Elephant — Learning Made Easy: English Basic Words series is designed to create understanding and literacy in a language.

-One of these “simple” words, such as the word “to,” has ten distinctly different meanings and uses.
-Similarly, other simple words have many different meanings.
+One of these “simple” words, such as the word “to,” has ten distinctly different meanings and uses that are commonly used.
+Other simple words have many different commonly used meanings.
 Correct knowledge of these words helps form a foundation of literacy and understanding in the English language.

 The secret lies in the illustrations.
 Every single one of the illustrations is designed to convey a specific meaning.

 To demonstrate this, let’s look at bigger words like “airport” and “airplane.”
 These two words are easy to teach and learn.
 They each have one basic meaning.
 There is nothing difficult about this.
-But now let’s look at a word like “to.”
-This word has roughly ten different meanings!
-And, depending on how you use the word in a sentence, the definition can change completely.
-Not knowing the meanings of key common words is a major barrier to learning any language with understanding.
+But now let’s look at a word like “in.”
+This word has twelve different common meanings!
+Depending on how one uses the word in a sentence, the definition can change completely.
+Failure to learn the meanings of key common words is a major barrier to learning any language with understanding.

-As this primary step has been almost completely overlooked in language studies, in education, and in schools, one should not be surprised that many children and adults dislike or have difficulty in reading.
+As this primary step has been almost completely overlooked in language studies, in education, and in schools, one should not be surprised that many children and adults dislike or have difficulties with reading.